Looking after your Scheme product: tips from a powered wheelchair user

 Check tyre condition

 Much like cars, powered wheelchairs also need tyre replacements from time to time.
-Rough, uneven terrain and the distance travelled will cause gradual wear and tear to the tyres.
+Rough, uneven terrain and travelling long distances will cause gradual wear and tear to the tyres.

 You should check if the tread is worn or bald in any areas and make an appointment to have them replaced as soon as possible.
 The condition of the tyres is important because it can lead to performance and safety issues with steering or cause the battery to drain faster.

-Dirt, grime, dust, hair and twigs can build up and get stuck in the wheels, but regular cleaning will help keep the casters/wheels working well.
+Dirt, grime, dust, hair and twigs can build up and get stuck in the wheels, but regular cleaning will help keep the casters and wheels working well.
 If you’re a Motability Scheme customer and suspect there’s something wrong with your tyres then please contact your dealer, who will be more than happy to check your tyres for you.

 Maintenance tips from a Motability Scheme dealer